jayprachaya/prachaya/index.md

 # Hello
-> I am a data scientist with a passion for medical research to enhance the quality of healthcare with artificial intelligence.
-My area of expertise lies in deep learning, particularly in image processing, including image detection and segmentation.
-Currently, I'm interested in Vision Transformer (ViT), llm and langchain.
-I constantly update the latest developments in the AI field.
+> I am a data scientist passionate about leveraging artificial intelligence to enhance decision-making in finance and investments.
+My area of expertise lies in deep learning, particularly in analyzing data and image processing such as yolov8 and Vision Transformer (ViT).
+Currently, I'm interested in financial portfolio optimization to improve investments and learning how to apply data analytics to finance.
+I constantly update myself with the latest developments in the AI field.

 ### Personal Details
 * Mobile: (+66) 94-659-3030